Skip to main content

 12 mentions Positive Neutral Negative

 • “The story is pretty complex but it's really cool, the characters are nice and their design too.
 I find the drawing style is so unique.
-The game is alright and doesn't deserve some of the actual reviews.”
+The game is alright and doesn't deserve some of the negative reviews.”

 • “Having played the original, I found the story of the (re)vision overall was a smoother reading experience.”